Chorodna strixaria

 Chorodna strixaria is a moth of the family Geometridae first described by Achille Guenée in 1858.
 It is found in India, Vietnam, Sulawesi, the Philippines, the Moluccas, New Guinea, Australia and Sri Lanka.

-Its wingspan is about 14 mm.
+Its wingspan is about 80 mm.
 There is a broad, pale costal zone to the forewing.
 The male has no forewing fovea.
 Antennae long and narrowly bipectinate (comb like on both sides).
 Abdomen has a setal comb.
 Body and wings of adult greyish-brown with wavy lines.
-Two dark spots found in the middle of the hingwings.
+Two dark spots found in the middle of the hindwings.
 Camellia sinensis is one of the major host plants of the caterpillar.